-In this project we’ve been learning quite a bit about the labor features of the Asarco story – the early working conditions, the risks, the emergence of unions at mining and smelting sites and the volatile and complex relations between labor, community and owners/managers.
+In this project we’ve been learning about the labor features of the ASARCO story – the early working conditions, the risks, the emergence of unions at mining and smelting sites, and the volatile and complex relations between labor, community and owners/managers.
 We don’t know all of these stories deeply and thoroughly.
 Each community/worksite is in a way its own universe, with its own history of labor strife and triumph, even while it’s connected, either closely or more distantly, to the broader labor movement.
 As with other aspects of this project, we are finding out how important it is for people to look carefully and critically at their community’s labor story and ensure that past struggles are not forgotten.
 In a small way, we’re trying to contribute to that recovery of memory, honoring those stories and the strengthening of labor’s position.

-In each of the community stories that we’re developing here, we’ve drawn on regional journalism, interviews with labor rank-and-file and leaders, and local history to learn how labor connects to environment, community, economy and social justice.
-In the Community Stories section, we offer reports and stories from present-day labor advocates, smelter workers and miners, injured workers, and retirees.
+In each of the community stories that we’re developing here, we’ve drawn on regional journalism, interviews with labor rank-and-file and leaders, and local history resources to learn how labor connects to environment, community, economy and social justice.
+In the Community Stories section, we offer reports and stories from present-day labor advocates, smelter workers and miners, injured workers and retirees.
 In this section, in addition to these community-based stories, we offer more focused commentary on labor’s story, both within and across communities, as unions have shaped strategy dealing with ASARCO, the resource economy and national labor and economic policy.

-Labor’s Place in Community History: Ruston, Hayden and El Paso
+Labor’s Place in Community History: Ruston

-Local 25 rallied for other major strikes, particularly in 1946 and 1959.
+Local 25 rallied for major strikes, particularly in 1946 and 1959.
 Strikes, with all that they demand of workers and their families, shape and challenge a community, often leaving indelible memories.
 Although Ruston was an isolated company town, it was also a dedicated union town; when the strike was on, the community sustained and honored the solidarity needed to get through hard times.
 Many of the community elders and former ASARCO workers we’ve talked to in Ruston hold onto those memories, honoring both their union solidarity and the hard industrial life that built their community.

-In her doctoral dissertation Monica Perales argues that ASARCO’s rise was dependent on “the interplay of immigration, labor and transnational capitalism” and that “the arrival of the railroad and the expansion of mining corporations like ASARCO…created a larger industrial zone of which Mexican workers were an integral part.”
-The expansion of transnational mining industries “facilitated the formation of a permanent, working class community and promoted the creation of a larger industrial economy defined in part by …ethnic Mexican residents.”
+In her doctoral dissertation Monica Perales argues that ASARCO’s rise was dependent on “the interplay of immigration, labor and transnational capitalism” and that “the arrival of the railroad and the expansion of mining corporations like ASARCO … created a larger industrial zone of which Mexican workers were an integral part.”
+The expansion of transnational mining industries “facilitated the formation of a permanent working class community, and promoted the creation of a larger industrial economy defined in part by … ethnic Mexican residents.”
 It is clear that Mexican migration and settlement in El Paso and other parts of the Southwest helped to build the US industrial economy, even while Mexican-American workers were slotted into a discriminatory wage structure.

 The copper mining region of southeast Arizona was also riven by anti-Mexican and anti-labor patterns of discrimination and abuse.
 In Ray, a valley that was once an underground copper mine, is now fully stripped out as an open pit mine.
 Three communities once existed in this valley, sharing a common location and employer, while separated from one another by language, ethnicity and national origin.
 The actual town of Ray was populated only by Anglos.
 The residents of nearby Sonora were primarily of Mexican ancestry, with some Lebanese-American residents, including the Basha family, founders of what is now a chain of large grocery stores.
 The third town, Barcelona, was reserved for those who traced their heritage directly back to Spain.
 Today, the former residents of Sonora still speak of the segregation that ruled their lives.
 There was little socializing between the communities; each town had its own schools, community pageants and churches.
 Even the cemetery was segregated; as people told us.
 “We could not be together even in death.”

-In the late 1950’s the underground mine became a vast open-pit mine.
+In the late 1950’s the underground mine was transformed into a vast open-pit mine.
 As the mine opened and expanded, the three towns were swept away.
 Some workers and their families moved to the new community of Kearny that had been created for them, while others moved to Hayden.
 The ores extracted at the Ray mine traveled 17 miles down the road to Hayden, site of two copper smelters owned by Kennecott and ASARCO.